gamesbook/protograf/docs/source/core_shapes.rst

 An "image" refers to an external file which is simply inserted into the drawing.

-The Image shape shares a number of common aspects with other shapes - such as an x & y position, a width and a height, and the ability to be rotated.
+The Image shape shares a number of common aspects with other shapes - such as an x & y position, a width and a height, the ability to be rotated, and the setting of labl, heading or title text.

 An image can have its corners rounded by setting a value for ``rounding``.
 Be aware this is a pixel-based value and does not correspond to the units